 Current seniors in Columbia College are eligible, provided they are in good academic and disciplinary standing, have outstanding academic records, and propose a plan of study for which they are well-prepared.

-The suitability of a candidate’s chosen course of study, choice of institution and financial need are considered for these fellowships, with strong preference given to those who propose to enroll in a graduate program that will begin this fall.
+The suitability of a candidate’s chosen course of study, choice of institution and financial need are considered, with strong preference given to those who propose to enroll in a graduate program that will begin this fall.
 The fellowship award is contingent upon acceptance and enrollment into the degree program proposed within the submitted application.
+This funding cannot be deferred, nor can it be applied toward a program in which a student is currently enrolled, such as a BA/MA program.